-The core symptoms of anxiety disorders are nervousness, worry and fear persistent enough to cause some level of functional impairment.
+The core symptoms of anxiety disorders are nervousness, worry, and fear persistent enough to cause some level of functional impairment.
 Specific symptoms vary depending on the type of anxiety disorder.

-Generalized Anxiety Disorder (GAD) is characterized by restlessness or edginess, becoming easily fatigued, difficulty concentrating, irritability and sleep disturbance.
+GAD is characterized by restlessness or edginess, becoming easily fatigued, difficulty concentrating, irritability and sleep disturbance.
 Physical symptoms include sweating, rapid heartbeat, dry mouth, frequent urination, lightheadedness and an upset stomach.

-Posttraumatic Stress Disorder (PTSD) causes recurrent, intrusive and distressing flashbacks or dreams of a particular traumatic event.
+PTSD causes recurrent, intrusive, and distressing flashbacks or dreams of a particular traumatic event.
 A person with PTSD can feel vulnerable, helpless, depressed or emotionally numb.
 Episodes will trigger both psychological distress and physical symptoms (e.g. sweating and rapid heartbeat).

 The Neurobiology of Anxiety

 Studies show there is at least some genetic component to the development of anxiety disorders.
 Almost half of patients with panic disorder have at least one affected relative.

 The three major neurotransmitters associated with anxiety are norepinephrine, serotonin and GABA.
 The theory regarding norepinephrine is that patients with an anxiety disorder often have a poorly regulated noradrenergic system.
 These are the cell bodies which are primarily localized in the locus coeruleus area of the brain that controls alertness.
 Serotonin and GABA are identified because medications altering their levels have been routinely successful in the treatment of anxiety disorders.

 The Center offers in-house genetic and neurocognitive testing to determine the extent of the above biological influences.
 If the results show the brain and body are demonstrating an anxiety disorder, Dr. Ahmad will make a diagnosis.